Elingers99/7_Function_To_Do_List_App/README.md

-To Do List Application in Python
+To-Do List Application in Python
 ======================

 This is a simple To-Do List application written in Python.
 It allows users to add tasks, view tasks, edit tasks, mark tasks as completed, delete tasks, and save tasks to a text file.